Table of Contents

 Not all external users are customers.
 They could be contractors, partners, brokers, wholesalers, or providers.
 Does that mean you can skimp on the UX if your users have no other option?
 Definitely not.
 After all, it’s possible to drive your contractors and partners away with tedious and disruptive software.

-But when considering the tolerances of different user populations, it’s critical to remember that customers have vastly different expectations of a platform offering products or services than external partners might have for a work-centric system.
-A contractor will put up with a rough-around-the-edges login experience, but offering the same to a customer could cost a sale.
+When considering the tolerances of different user populations, it’s critical to remember that customers have vastly different expectations of a platform offering products or services than external partners might have for a work system.
+A contractor may put up with a login UX that’s rough around the edges, but offering the same experience to a customer could cost a sale.

 Identity flows & analytics